Flnix/Tinterdin/Tinterdin:AI for libras/README.md

 # Tinterdin
-# A Currently developing AI Simplar to Jarvis (In IronMan)
+# A Currently developing AI Similar to Jarvis (In IronMan)
 - Greet user
 - Tell current time and date
 - Launch applications/softwares